knative/release/TIMELINE.md

 - After each repo's release branch is cut, a dependency update might be required for the next repo in the sequence.
 It is doubly important to have a successful [dependency check](PROCEDURES.md#dependency-check) and subsequently [verify its releasability](PROCEDURES.md#verifying-releasability) before proceeding to cut the branch.

 - Automation will trigger all the downstream repos to update their dependencies to these new versions in the next few cycles.
 The goal is to have the first wave of repo releases (**serving**, **eventing**, etc) become "releasable" by the scheduled [day of release](#t-minus-zero---day-of-release).
-This is signaled via the reporting of the [releasability](PROCEDURES.md#releasability-check) status posted to the **release-`xdotx`** Slack channel every morning (5am PST, M-F).
+This is signaled via the reporting of the [releasability](PROCEDURES.md#releasability-check) status posted to the **#knative-release** Slack channel every morning (5am PST, M-F).

 ### Supporting repos
 📝 See instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.